Expat Advice for Bangkok

 You're never really asking yourself what to do in Bangkok because there's so many options.

-But this countless options can be overwhelming and sometime you don't want to go through hundred of review on Tripadvisor or Google Maps to find a great restaurant.
+But this countless options can be overwhelming and sometime you don't want to go through hundred of reviews on Tripadvisor or Google Maps to find a great restaurant.

 BK Magazine got everything you need.
 Bars, Restaurants, Events, Activities, Venues to Visit, Festivals… as an expat it’s one of the publication you must follow and as a tourist in Bangkok, it will give you some helpful insights to find the right spot for your next dinner/drink.